 The process efficiency of executing a story on a Scrum team is the most important metric for team performance, because a team can easily double velocity in one sprint by driving process efficiency up over 50%.
-An Indian team asked me what KPIs they should use and I told them just use process efficiency.
+A team from India asked me what KPIs they should use and I told them just use process efficiency.
 They drove it to 80% within three days and on the fourth day had completed all work for a two-week sprint.

 This phenomenon has been documented previously in an IEEE paper Scrum and CMMI - Going from Good to Great: Are You Ready Ready to Be Done Done C. Jakobsen and J. Sutherland, in Agile 2009, Chicago, 2009.